 It is almost summer, which means rosé and warm nights, but it also an often dreaded term: swimwear.
 I have cellulite (even writing those words feels a little scary) and for over a decade I have been saying “I just don’t feel like getting in the water” every time I am presented with a pool or an ocean.
-This summer, I have decided to say screw it: it is 90 degrees and I am jumping in.
+This summer, I have decided to say screw it: It is 90 degrees and I am jumping in.
 But first I have to make peace with my thighs.

 I am not the only woman that goes to great lengths to hide her cellulite.
 It affects everything from clothing choices to sex.
 Kelly* says she often asks her partner to get her a glass of water after sex, not because she is thirsty but because it gives her a window to quickly get dressed.
-Melissa* hasn’t worn a bathing suit bottom or tried clothes on in a communal changing room (a la Loehmann’s) in over two decades, and Julie* told me that in the early stages of her relationship, she would back away from the bed to the utter confusion of her boyfriend.
+Melissa* has not worn a bathing suit bottom or tried clothes on in a communal changing room (a la Loehmann’s) in over two decades, and Julie* told me that in the early stages of her relationship, she would back away from the bed to the utter confusion of her boyfriend.

 “I love bright, printed leggings,” Ali* says, “but I always end up wearing my black ones because they’re more forgiving; you can’t see as many bumps.”